 All in all, if you’re a Harry Potter fan, then you need to take a day trip to Oxford.
-The city is simply magical and there are so many Potter related locations to visit.
+The city is simply magical and there are so many Harry Potter filming locations to visit.
 Walking through these colleges will make you feel like you’re truly walking through the halls of Hogwarts, which is an experience like no other!
-Reams and reams of tourists come to this beautiful city every day and there’s always a large number of them sporting Hogwarts scarves.
+Reams and reams of tourists come to this beautiful city every day and a large numbers of them sport Hogwarts scarves, keen to discover Harry Potter in Oxford.

 Oxford is really easy to access by either bus or train.
 If you’re coming from London then you can either take the Oxford Tube (which, funnily enough, is actually a bus) or the train from Paddington.
 The journey should take no longer than an hour and a half and is usually much shorter if you’re not travelling during rush hour.

 So are you a Harry Potter fan?
 What Harry Potter filming locations have you visited or do you plan or visiting?